Merck's CEO quits Trump's council over Charlottesville

-Merck's CEO Ken Frazier quit Monday President Trump's business council, dissatisfied with Trump's lackluster response to violence that erupted after a neo-Nazi rally in Charlottesville over the weekend.
+Merck CEO Ken Frazier quit President Trump's manufacturing business council on Monday, citing disatisfaction with Trump's lackluster response to violence that erupted after a neo-Nazi rally in Charlottesville over the weekend.

 The resignation prompted an angry response from Trump on Twitter.
 "Now that Ken Frazier of Merck Pharma has resigned from President's Manufacturing Council,he will have more time to LOWER RIPOFF DRUG PRICES!," Trump tweeted.